iamansinha/iamansinha.github.io/_pages/about.md

 - [June 2023] Graduated from IISER Kolkata, India with a BS-MS in Physics (major) and Computational & Data Sciences (minor)!

 - [May 2023] Defended my master's thesis titled "[Retrivability in IR](/files/Aman_Sinha_MS_Project_Report_18MS065.pdf)".
-I'm indebted and thankful to my supervisor [Dr. Dwaipayan Roy]() - it has been a great research experience under your supportive guidance!
+I'm indebted and thankful to my supervisor [Dr. Dwaipayan Roy]() - it has been a great research experience under his supportive guidance!

 <!-- #### News -->
 <!-- Since Mar 2023, I have taken a year-long break from my PhD due to health reasons and I am currently in India. -->